pszufe/OSMToolset.jl/docs/src/visualize.md

 f = download("https://overpass-api.de/api/map?bbox=-71.0912,42.3550,-71.0486,42.3751")
 mv(f, "Boston.osm")

-""" Prepares data for plotting for a given map data ams set of POIs """ function getplotdata(md, dfpoi)
+""" Prepares data for plotting for a given map data and a set of POIs """ function getplotdata(md, dfpoi)

     # All ENU coordinates should have the same reference point